BrunoMMendonca/forecast-alchemy-studio/AI Memory/Data Cleaning Methods & Implementation.md

 ---

+## Global CSV Separator Setting (2024-06)

+A global CSV separator setting was added to ensure consistent parsing and export of CSV files across the application.
+Supported options: comma, semicolon, tab, and pipe.
+This setting is stored in the backend database and is visible/editable in the main settings UI.

+- **Import:** The backend auto-detects the separator for each uploaded file, but the user can override it in the import wizard.
+The detected/selected separator is used for preview and processing.
+- **Export:** The selected global separator is always used for CSV export.
+- **Sync:** The frontend and backend keep the separator setting in sync, and changes are persisted.
+- **Testing:** Scripts and UI tests verify correct separator handling for all supported types.

 **For related documentation, see:**
 - `Upload Wizard & Data Transformation.md` - Data import workflow
 - `Queue Processing & Job Management.md` - Optimization triggering